 Anonymous Beacon can be accessed by any request.

 The use of synthetic data for testing is important in that it ensures that the full functionality of a Beacon can be tested and / or demonstrated without risk of exposing data from individuals.
-In addition to testing or demonstrating a deployment, synthetic data should be used for development, for example adding new features.
+In addition to testing or demonstrating a deployment, synthetic data should be used for development, for example when adding new features.